smithjd/sql-pet/docs/083-exploring-a-single-table.md

 )
 ```

-The previous chapter has demonstrated some of the automated techniques for showing what's in the table using specific functions and packages.
-Now we demonstrate a step-by-step process of making sense of what's in a table from a business perspective.

-## Is this company making any money?

-We begin with counts and totals at different levels of detail.
+## The overall AdventureWorks sales picture

 On an annual basis, are sales dollars trending up, down or flat?
+We begin with total revenue and number of orders at different levels of detail.

 >> You will find that many columns have the same name in an enterprise database.
-For example, in the adventureworks database, many tables have columns named `rowguid` and `modifieddate`.
+For example, in the adventureworks database, almost all tables have columns named `rowguid` and `modifieddate`.
 >>
->> Renaming columns (both retrieved from the database and calculated) carefully will pay off as our queries become more complex.
+>> Naming columns carefully (whether retrieved from the database or calculated)  will pay off as our queries become more complex.
 Using `soh` to tag statistics that are derived from the `salesorderheader` table is one example of careful naming.
-A naming convention that helps you figure out the original source of a column is a matter of applying some logic to how things are named; you, future you, and your collaborators will appreciate it although different naming conventions are completely valid.
+A naming convention that reminds you  of the original source of a column is a matter of applying some logic to how things are named; you, future you, and your collaborators will appreciate it although different naming conventions are completely valid.
 >>
->> In the following example soh appears in different positions in the column name but it is easy to guess that the data comes from `salesorderheader.`
+>> In the following example `soh` appears in different positions in the column name but it is easy to guess at a glance that the data comes from the `salesorderheader` table.

-### Annual sales
+## Annual sales

 ```r
 annual_sales <-  tbl(con, in_schema("sales", "salesorderheader")) %>%